 Jack’s focus turned around now.
 “Listen up good.
 I need your help.”
 Andy oversaw all the floor operations for his clearing firm.
 It’s a step, maybe three, below the status of a member.
 But in the world of huge trades in finger-signals, the most critical relationship is the trust between a trader and their trade-checker.
 Andy was good.

 Things were quieter in the corner.
 They could speak softer.
 Jack didn’t need anyone overhearing.
 “You know about the shooting in Highland Park.”
 Andy nodded.
 “Zev got hit.
 He’s in trouble.”
 Andy turned ashen.
 “Get over to the Shatkin trade-checker.
-Get Zev’s account and sell out his positions. .”
+Get Zev’s account and sell out his positions.”

+“I don’t have that author—”

+“You do now.”

 “They’re Jewish.
 What are you gonna do?”